matthew-brett/curious-git/curious_git.rst

   given commit.

 We are about to do ``git checkout josephines-branch``.
-When we do this, we are only going to see the first of these two effects, because ``master`` and ``josephines-branch`` point to the same commit, and so have the same file
+When we do this, we are only going to see the first of these two effects, because ``main`` and ``josephines-branch`` point to the same commit, and so have the same file
 contents: